shibedrill/kali-chroot/README.md

 Issues:
  - Hardware based tools will not work (aircrack-ng, wifite, et cetera)
  - Some patches might not work

+Possible fixes:
+- Use symlink files between the chroot and host to allow access to wireless adapters
+- Use better text editing for patching

 Requisites:
 - APT (you should be running a Debian-based system already)